pavlokostushevych/RGB-Components-Detector/README.md

 ## 📁 How to Use

-- Review the detailed project documentation and measurement results available in the [`docs/`](docs) folder.
+- Review the detailed project documentation, source code and measurement results available in the [`docs/`](docs) folder.
-- The source code is included within the documentation PDFs.
 - Browse photos and schematics in the [`photos/`](photos) folder to better understand the device construction.

 ---